 Further details of our archives and special collections can be found on the following pages:

-All of the book collections are included in the Library Catalogue, which is in two parts:
+All of the book collections are included in the following two search tools:

 Broad descriptions of the main collections are available on the Rare book collections page.
 Some also have additional catalogues or handlists of their own, and this is indicated in the collection descriptions when appropriate.